nida78/wp-wiki-tooltip/README.md

 3. Wiki-Tooltips Settings - Error Handling: set some Error Handling options
 4. Wiki-Tooltips Settings - Designs: set designs, stylings, and animations of tooltips
 5. Wiki-Tooltips Settings - Thumbnails: enable and style thumbnails
+6. Create tooltip in all Gutenberg rich-text components
-6. Integrate the plugin by shortcodes in Posts and Pages
+7. Integrate the plugin by shortcodes in posts and pages, too
-7. Use the [TinyMCE](https://codex.wordpress.org/TinyMCE) plugin to get help by a popup form - also available in the Gutenberg's Classic Block
+8. Use the [TinyMCE](https://codex.wordpress.org/TinyMCE) plugin to get help by a popup form - also available in the Gutenberg's Classic Block
-8. See nice and helpful tooltips
+9. See nice and helpful tooltips

 # Changelog
 The last three major releases are listed here, only.
 Find complete log of all changes in the [extra changelog file](https://github.com/nida78/wp-wiki-tooltip/blob/master/CHANGELOG.md)!

+## [2.0.0 - C6H14N2O2 | Lysine]
+*Release Date - January 3rd, 2023*

+* finally, the Gutenberg editor is supported, tooltips can easily be created in every rich-text component
+* content filtering of tooltips is improved especially for removing inline stylesheets

-## [1.10.0 - C6H13NO2 | Leucine ]
+## [1.10.0 - C6H13NO2 | Leucine]
 *Release Date -  December 5th, 2020*

 * the backend page is splitted into several tabs to have more space for some new settings in the future